 - How much volume do you need to progress?

 - How much time do you really want to commit?

 - How often do you like to train?

 Most of my clients go to the gym 2-3 times per week and get great results with this.
-This means full-body workouts with quite some volume to do, but most people like the flexibility and free time it gives them, so I suggest you trying something similar.
+This means full-body workouts with quite some volume to do, but most people like the flexibility and free time it gives them, so I suggest you try something similar.
 It turns out most people like spending time with their loved ones more than going to the gym.
-Shocking, isn’t it ;-)?
+Shocking, isn’t it 😉 ?

 If you have any questions, please do not hesitate to post them down in the comments, I will answer them promptly, promised.
-I hope you liked this blog post; if you did, leave me a like, share it with your gym buddy and join the beary email list below for more free content!
+I hope you liked this blog post; if you did, leave me a like and share it with your gym.